Eddie Applegate: Later work

 In 2009, Applegate appeared as Henry in the indie thriller Rain From Stars, written by Stephen Wallis and released in the United States in 2013.

 Painting

 After his television career faded, Applegate became more involved with painting, a hobby that he had previously taken up in order to relax when he was working regularly on television shows.
-He describes himself as a "Realist to Impressionist painter".
+He described himself as a "Realist to Impressionist painter".

 Personal life and death

 In 1967, Applegate married Tanya Maniatty.
 They had three children and divorced in 1986.

 Applegate lived in Chatsworth, California with his common law wife Betty.
 He was an active member of the San Fernando Valley Art Club, serving as vice president.
 He died on October 17, 2016, at a nursing home in Los Angeles after a long illness.
 He is survived by his children, Heather, Michael and John, and a large extended family.

 Applegate's death was the third in the main cast of The Patty Duke Show in 2016, following Patty Duke (Mar.
 29) and William Schallert (May 8) earlier that year.